openmultiplayer/web/docs/client/CommonClientIssues.md

 ### I get the error "San Andreas cannot be found"

-San Andreas Multi-player is **not** a stand-alone program!
-It adds multi-player functionality to San Andreas, and thus you need GTA San Andreas for the PC - it also needs to be **EU/US v1.0**, other versions such as v2.0 or Steam and Direct2Drive versions will not work.
+San Andreas Multiplayer is **not** a stand-alone program!
+It adds multiplayer functionality to San Andreas, and thus you need GTA San Andreas for the PC - it also needs to be **EU/US v1.0**, other versions such as v2.0 or Steam and Direct2Drive versions will not work.
 [Click here to download a patch to downgrade your GTA: SA version to 1.0](http://grandtheftauto.filefront.com/file/GTA_SA_Downgrader_Patch;74661)

-### I can not see any servers in SA-MP browser
+### I can not see any servers in SA:MP browser

 First off, ensure you are following the procedures set out in the [Quick-start guide](https://wiki.sa-mp.com/wiki/Getting_Started).
 If you have followed what it says, and still cannot see any servers, you must allow SA:MP access through your firewall.
 Unfortunately, due to the large amount of available firewall software, we can not offer further support on this - we suggest looking at the manufacturers website or trying a Google search.
 Also make sure you have the latest SA:MP version!

-### Single Player Loads instead of SA:MP
+### Single Player loads instead of SA:MP

 :::warning

-You are not supposed to see the single player options (new game, load game, etc) - SA-MP should load by itself and not present these options.
-If you see "new game" single player has loaded, not San Andreas Multiplayer.
+You are not supposed to see the singleplayer options (new game, load game, etc) - SA:MP should load by itself and not present these options.
+If you see "new game", singleplayer has loaded, not San Andreas Multiplayer.

 :::

-Single player can load for 2 reasons - you have installed SA:MP to the wrong folder or you have the wrong version of San Andreas.
-If you have the wrong version it's easy to fix. .
-Click [here](http://grandtheftauto.filefront.com/file/GTA_SA_Downgrader_Patch;74661) to download the downgrade patch.
+Singleplayer can load for 2 reasons; you have installed SA:MP to the wrong folder or you have the wrong version of San Andreas.
+If you have the wrong version you can downgrade your game using the GTA San Andreas downgrader.
+Click [here](http://grandtheftauto.filefront.com/file/GTA_SA_Downgrader_Patch;74661) to download it.

-Sometimes the single-player menu will be shown, but SA:MP will have in fact loaded properly.
-To fix this you simply need to select an item on the menu then press esc until you're out of it, then SA:MP will proceed to load.
+Sometimes the single player menu will be shown, but SA:MP will in fact have loaded properly.
+To fix this you simply need to select an item on the menu, then hit the escape key to exit out of it.
+SA:MP will then proceed to load.

-### I get "Unacceptable NickName" when connecting to a server
+### I get "Unacceptable Nickname" when connecting to a server

 Ensure you are not using any disallowed characters in your name (use 0-9, a-z, \[\], (), \$, @, ., \_ and = only), and that your name is no longer than 20 characters.
-This also could be caused when a player is on a server with the same name as you (which can happen if you re-join a server very soon after timing out or crashing).
-Also a Windows server running SA-MP with a uptime greater than 50 days can cause this bug.
+This also could be caused when a player is on a server with the same name as you (which can happen if you reconnect to a server quickkly after timing out or crashing).
+A Windows server running SA:MP with an uptime greater than 50 days can sometimes cause this bug.

-### Screen sticks at "Connecting to ip:port..."
+### Screen sticks at "Connecting to IP:Port..."

 The server could be offline, or if you can't connect to any server, disable your firewall and see if it works.
-If it does you must set up your firewall properly - go to its website to find out how.
-It could also be that you have an old version of SA-MP, download the latest version from the [SA-MP download page](http://sa-mp.com/download.php).
+If it does, you will need to reconfigure your firwall.
+It could also be that you are running an outdated version of SA:MP - you can find new versions [here](http://sa-mp.com/download.php).

 ### I have a modified GTA: San Andreas and SA:MP won't load